RobinLalic/Hyperskill_Connect_Four/README.md

 # Hyperskill_Connect_Four
-My completed code from Hyperskill's assignment of creating a program to play a board game Connect Four.
+Code for Hyperskill's assignment for creating a program to play a board game Connect Four.